Affiliate links on Android Authority may earn us a commission. Learn more.

-The HTC U11 is a return to form for a company that has stumbled over the past few years, with HTC opting for an all new design and build for their latest flagship, along with the unique squeeze feature that definitely grows on you.
-Add to that top of the line specifications, an impressive camera, solid battery life, dust and water resistance, and excellent audio experience, what you get with the U11 is a very compelling smartphone.
+The HTC U11 is a return to form for a company that has stumbled over the past few years.
+Now, HTCis opting for an all-new design and build for their latest flagship, along with the unique squeeze feature that definitely grows on you.
+Add to that top-of-the-line specifications, an impressive camera, solid battery life, dust and water resistance, and excellent audio experience, what you get with the U11 is a very compelling smartphone.

-That said, as is the case with any current generation smartphone or tablet, the latest HTC flagship is not without its issues.
-Which is why, we’ve rounded up some of the common problems that HTC U11 users have come across, and offer potential solutions on how to fix them!
+That said, as is the case with any current generation smartphone or tablet, the latest HTCflagship is not without its issues.
+Which is why, we’ve rounded up some of the common problems that HTCU11 users have come across, with potential solutions to fix them!

 Problem #1 — Windows 10 not recognizing the phone

 - While the step above has worked for a few people, the issue seems to occur when the phone is plugged into the USB 3.0 port of the PC for the majority of users.
-If your computer also has a USB 2.0 port, the device will be recognized if you plug it into that port.
+If your computer also has a USB 2.0 port, it will recognize your device, as long as you plug it into that port.

 Problem #2 — microSD card issues